|

 Choosing rear end for drag racing | Yellow Bullet Forums

+Which of these three rear ends would you guys choose?
 Ford 8.8 rear end or Ford 9-in rear end or a Dana 70 rear end or corporate 14 rear end or a 12-bolt rear end or possibly a few other different options depending on how the drag car is set up.
-Choosing rear end for drag racing

 |